 - Work experience/placement requests from individuals who are connected with a university, school, TAFE, disability unit of an employment agency, migrant unit of an employment agency or a rehabilitation provider must provide insurance documentation from their institution to be considered.

-- Where an individual requires any reasonable adjustments to undertake their work experience/placement with Council, this can be discussed and negotiated with the individual, agency and HR team at Cumberland City Council.
+- Where an individual requires any reasonable adjustments to undertake their work experience/placement with us, this can be discussed and negotiated with the individual, agency and our HR team.

 In order to determine an applicant’s suitability, please complete the work experience application form.